Come Back and Stay (Bad Boys Blue song)

 "Come Back and Stay" is a song by Bad Boys Blue from their third studio album Love Is No Crime.
 Released as a single in late 1987, it peaked at number 18 in West Germany for two weeks.
 It was the first single by the group to feature John McInerney on lead vocals.
+Female vocals were performed by Lyane Leigh.

 Composition

 The song was written and produced by Tony Hendrik and Karin Hartmann (as Karin van Haaren).